GenericMappingTools/pygmt/doc/maintenance.md

    [NEP 29](https://numpy.org/neps/nep-0029-deprecation_policy.html#detailed-description)
    for compatibility updates.
 9. Refresh citation information.
-Specifically, the BibTeX in `README.rst` and `CITATION.cff` needs to be updated with any metadata changes.
-Please follow guidelines in `AUTHORSHIP.md` for updating the author list in the BibTeX.
+Specifically, the BibTeX in `README.rst` and `CITATION.cff` needs to be updated with any metadata changes, including the DOI, release date, and version information.
+Please also follow guidelines in `AUTHORSHIP.md` for updating the author list in the BibTeX.
    More information about the `CITATION.cff` specification can be found at https://github.com/citation-file-format/citation-file-format/blob/main/schema-guide.md